 If you suppress your emotions, it can lead to chronic disease and contribute to accelerated aging.
-It’s much better for your physical and mental health to find healthy ways to process your feelings than to try to ignore them.
+It’s much better for your physical and mental health to find healthy ways to process your feelings than to ignore them.

 20. Change your oils to healthy oils.